Seagate/cortx-k8s/README.md

 ### Deploy with SSL Certificate

-By default, CORTX is installed with a specific self-signed SSL certificate.
-This section describes how to deploy with a specific SSL certificate.
+By default, CORTX is installed with a self-signed SSL certificate.
+This section describes how to deploy with a custom SSL instead.

-Before deploying CORTX, create a Kubernetes secret that contains the SSL certificate.
+Before deploying CORTX, create a Kubernetes Secret that contains the SSL certificate.

   * The Secret must contain the key `cortx.pem`
   * The value must be in PEM format and must contain the Private Key and Certificate.